 The initial consultation with Dr. Zadeh includes a full review of the disease process through evaluation of the patient, the patient’s disease course as well as studies available for review.
 The initial consultation allows the patient to explain his or her ailment and convey what is most important to the patient, in addition to any concerns and or/questions that the patient may have.
 Dr. Zadeh will then devise a strategy that will treat the source of the problem rather than treating only the symptoms, taking into consideration all medical and surgical options.
 Working closely with each patient, Dr. Zadeh will develop an individualized plan of treatment for the patient.

-Special arrangement can be made for patients who are not from the Los Angeles area.
+Special arrangements can be made for patients who are not from the Los Angeles area.

 Please prepare for your initial consultation by bringing: